fpapado/rive-offscreen-canvas/README.md

 ### Source issues

 While Rive's types accept `canvas: HTMLCanvasElement | OffscreenCanvas`, the implementation does occasionally reach out to either `document`, `document.createElement`, or comparisons to `instanceof HTMLCanvasElement`.
+These features are not available a worker scope, meaning that they will throw in most cases.

 The `patches` directory contains some [pnpm-backed patches](https://pnpm.io/cli/patch) related to all this.